mrinal004/mrinal004/README.md

 ### HI👋 !!!
 I am Mrinal Mohan.

- I’m currently working on Data Structures and Algorithms.
+ I’m currently working on Spring Boot.
-- 🌱 I’m currently learning React.
+- 🌱 I’m a good problem solver in DS/Algorithms.
-- 👯 I’m looking to collaborate on Problem solving and frontend dev.
+- 👯 I’m looking to collaborate on Backend Development.
 - 💬 Ask me about problem solving in DSA.